sabyapradhan/resources-1/instance_migration.md

 ![Migration of a Cloud Foundry service instance to a resource group](images/migration.gif){: gif}

 You can migrate your service instances one at a time when you are notified on the dashboard by the ![Migrate this service instance to a resource group](images/migrate.svg "Migrate this service instance to a resource group") icon that is associated with your Cloud Foundry service instance.

+Before you start the migration process, refer to the service documentation on migrating instances to review any special considerations, prerequisites, or data migration processes that might be specified.
+{: tip}

 1. Open the **More actions** menu.
 2. Select **Migrate to a resource group** to get started.